 Carbon Block Filters

-Carbon block filters are one of the most basic yet effective approaches to residential water purification.
+Carbon block filters are one of the most basic yet practical approaches to residential water purification.
 As water flows through a tightly packed carbon block core, particles like sediment and chlorine get trapped within the porous carbon.

 Some carbon filters also chemically bond with heavier contaminants like volatile organic compounds.
 The hollow carbon block has a polyphosphate substance that coats any magnesium and calcium ions in the water.